Q1CHENL/formatxt-vsce/README.md

 2. Right-click to open the context menu
 3. Choose to either format the text using the default line width or specify a custom line width.
 >**Note:** If you do not select a complete block of text, you will be prompted to confirm whether you want to proceed.

 ![Demo GIF Selected](assets/demo-selected.gif)

-## Source Code
+## Links

-Find the source code for this extension on [GitHub](https://github.com/Q1CHENL/formatxt-vsce).
+- Find the source code for this extension on [GitHub](https://github.com/Q1CHENL/formatxt-vsce).
 Give it a star if you find it useful ^_^
+- Find the extension also in [vscode extension marketplace](https://marketplace.visualstudio.com/items?itemName=qichenliu.formatxt).